ahmedkaludi/accelerated-mobile-pages/readme.txt

 * Fixed: Icons not loading When Icon Font Library is selected to Font Awesome from the AMP options #3501
 * Fixed: Shortcode placed with double brackets (i.e., [[shortcode]]) should not execute #3481
 * Fixed: One signal push notification should work properly on AMP if any CDN plugin is used #3340
-* Fixed: In 'Add On' mode when amp is in standard mode frontend is getting blank screen #3508
 * Fixed: Extra options are being displayed after the search is completed in the AMP Options Panel #2874
 * Fixed: In alt attribute's content single quotes should removed #3492
 * Fixed: "amphtml" is not generatiing in sorce code when it comes to search results pages in non AMP #3458